kolkhis/tech-notes/linux/tools/grep.md

 pgrep sshd
 ```

-You can also narrow this down further by specifying a user with `-u`.
+We can also narrow this down further by specifying a user with `-u`.
 ```bash
 pgrep -u root sshd
 ```
 This will only show the PIDs of the `sshd` processes that are **owned by `root`**.

-You can also specify multiple users, comma-delimited.
+We can also specify multiple users, comma-delimited.
 ```bash
 pgrep -u root,daemon sshd
 ```
 This will show the PIDs of all processes owned by the users `root` or `daemon` with
 the name `sshd`.

-You can also just view the PIDs that are owned by users without providing a process
+We can also just view the PIDs that are owned by users without providing a process
 name.
 ```bash
 pgrep -u root,daemon